 “If it sounds bad it’s because it is.
 And at the moment there is no known scientific method of eliminating or reducing Redfin numbers.”

 The Gone Fishing Day is a great chance to drop a line and rid the lake of a few Redfin or claim a rainbow trout.
-Eighty brood stock rainbow trout (between 60 to 80cm) will be released into the lake in lead up to the day.
+Ninety five rainbow trout (between 1.5 to 5 kilograms) have been released into the lake in lead up to the day.

-There will be plenty to keep the children happy, including a jumping castle, fairy floss, show and tell from police and firies and a barbecue lunch provided by Wallerawang Public School.
+There will be plenty to keep the children happy, including a jumping castle, fairy floss, show and tell from firies and a barbecue lunch provided by Wallerawang Public School.

-Supported by major sponsors Lithgow City Council, the DPI and EnergyAustralia, anglers will have the chance to take home some great prizes including a four-burner barbecue, fridge, kayaks and one of 40 rods.
+Supported by sponsors Lithgow City Council, the DPI, EnergyAustralia, BCF, Centennial Coal, Berkley Fishing, Abu Garcia and Compleat Angler, anglers will have the chance to take home some great prizes including a Waeco dometic portable fridge freezer, a 3 metre and a 2.7 metre kayak, a fish finder, tackle boxes and a Roman touring tent.

 Held at Lake Wallace in Wallerawang, registration starts at 8am and the participation fee is $5 per person.